ARM-software/psa-api/doc/crypto/overview/functionality.rst

 For asymmetric encryption, the API provides *single-part* functions.

-For asymmetric signature, the API provides single-part functions and *interruptible operations* (see :secref:`interruptible-operations`).
+For asymmetric signature, the API provides single-part functions and *interruptible multi-part operations* (see :secref:`interruptible-multi-part-operations`).

-For key agreement, the API provides single-part functions and an additional input method for a key derivation operation.
+For key agreement, the API provides single-part functions, an *interruptible operation* (see :secref:`interruptible-operations`), and an additional input method for a key derivation operation.

 For key encapsulation, the API provides single-part functions.